-L. Basis Adjustment for Property Sold or Otherwise Disposed of During the Taxable Year

-With respect to property that is sold or otherwise disposed of during the taxable year by a taxpayer who has complied with the requirement to add back all depreciation with respect to that property on tax returns for all taxable years beginning from and after December 31, 1999, enter the amount of depreciation that has been allowed pursuant to IRC § 167(a) to the extent that the amount has not already reduced Arizona taxable income in the current or prior years.
+L. Basis Adjustment for Property Sold or Otherwise Disposed of During the Taxable Year depreciation that has been allowed pursuant to IRC § 167(a) to the extent that the amount has not already reduced Arizona taxable income in the current or prior years.
 (Note: The practical effect of this is to allow a subtraction for the difference in basis for any asset for which bonus depreciation has been claimed on the federal return.)
 A nonresident estate or trust may make this adjustment for only property that was used in an Arizona business.